 The basement of Qavam House is now transformed into a museum and a gallery of Shiraz Artists’ handcrafts.
 The museum’s artifacts are some of the most precious ones in Shiraz, from the Zand era.

-The link between the two houses is now blocked, and in order to visit the other house, you have to go through the main door and buy another ticket.
+The link between the two houses is now blocked, and to visit the other house, you have to go through the main door and buy another ticket.